-The World Bank Group is pleased to announce the TechEmerge Resilience India Challenge, in partnership with Government of India’s National Disaster Management Authority and CES, to identify and deploy disruptive technologies to help governments and communities in India better prepare, respond and build resilience to disasters and climate change amidst COVID-19.
+The World Bank Group is pleased to announce the TechEmerge Resilience India Challenge, in partnership with Government of India’s National Disaster Management Authority and CES.

 COVID-19 has brought upon dual shocks to the communities in India, especially the most vulnerable with the recent Cyclones Amphan and Nisarga, and the upcoming monsoon season.
 Frontline workers and disaster agencies are already battling the COVID-19 pandemic.
 The COVID-19 outbreak has overwhelmed frontline workers and existing disaster management resources.

-The need for adaptation and innovation is urgent to support India's national, state and district Disaster Management Authorities (DMAs) in preparing for, and responding to monsoons and cyclones while also conforming to the precautionary measures required to limit the spread of the novel coronavirus.
+The need for adaptation and innovation is urgent to support India's national, state, and district Disaster Management Authorities (DMAs) in preparing for, and responding to disasters while also conforming to the precautionary measures required to limit the spread of the novel coronavirus.

 We are looking for disruptive technology solutions that are scalable, well-tested and ready to immediately deploy in the following areas: